 - It provides you with more font and style options

 - There is a smaller chance of product damage or deformation over time

 - Laser engraving machines are faster than traditional methods

 The Laser Etching Process

 Laser etching, which is a subset of laser engraving, occurs when the heat from the beam causes the surface of the material to melt.

-- Unlike with engraving, the depth in etching is typically no more than 0.001”.
+- Unlike laser engraving, the depth in laser etching is typically no more than 0.001”